 Day 2 - Boston - Plymouth - Hyannis (2 Nights) This morning's city tour will follow the path of the Freedom Trail, that winds its way through the city connecting 16 historically significant sites including Old North Church, Quincy Market, State Capitol and Boston Harbour.
 Leaving Boston behind you'll then travel to 'America's Home Town' of Plymouth, where you'll visit the fascinating Plimoth Plantation.
 A meticulously recreated version of the original 17th century Plymouth Colony, the plantation tells the story of the first Pilgrim settlers who arrived in Plymouth in 1620, brought to life through costumed interpreters, original recipes and olde worlde language.
 From here head on to the pretty fishing villages and wealthy towns of Cape Cod, where you'll arrive into Hyannis to spend the evening.
 Head down to one of the lovely waterfront eateries or take a peek at the Kennedy compound, where JFK and Jackie O spent their summers.

 Day 9 - North Conway - Portsmouth Cross the state border into Maine today, taking in the vast forests, pretty seaside villages and cliff lined shores of this affluent adventure playground.
 Stopping off in chic, preppy Kennebunkport, enjoy a glimpse of a coastal town as you explore the upscale boutiques and flashy art galleries.
-For a true display of this region's wealth, head to Ocean Drive for a shameless snoop at the grand mansions that line the road, each boasting stunning views that overlook the surf.
-So fancy is Ocean Drive in fact, that George HW Bush even has his summer retreat here, set on a protected stretch of land called Walker's Point.
 Allow yourself one final daydreaming moment before travelling on to Portsmouth, which sits perched on the Piscataqua River and is one of the most elegant towns in all of New Hampshire.
 Take in the beautiful 18th century buildings and historical centre.

 Day 10 - Portsmouth - Depart Boston Taking one last morning stroll around Portsmouth, you'll head back to Boston today.
 Make the most of the drive and the bursts of colour that will accompany you along the way before your trip will come to an end at Boston Logan International Airport.
-If you feel like you Boston still has more you'd like to discover, you've also got the option of extending your stay a few more days.
-Sightseeing Highlights Boston Set out along the Freedom Trail to see the historic sites Burlington Arrive in this picturesque town set on the shores of Lake Champlain Cape Cod Visit the seashore with its massive sand dunes and long sandy beaches Montpelier Stop at Morse Farm Maple Sugarworks for a sugar house visit and tasting of "sugar on snow," maple sugar served on ice with a pickle North Conway Discover this quintessential New England town full of historic buildings, quaint antique shops, bookstores and bakeries Portsmouth See the city sitting near the mouth of the Piscataqua River, a short, wide river that divides New Hampshire and Maine Woodstock Visit the town considered part of the "Quiet Corner," known for its "tranquility, history and pastoral good looks"
+Airport arrival will be at approximately 12:00 pm, please be aware when booking your flights.
+If you feel like Boston still has more you'd like to discover, you've also got the option of extending your stay a few more days.
+Sightseeing Highlights Boston Set out along the Freedom Trail to see the historic sites Cape Cod Visit the seashore with its massive sand dunes and long sandy beaches Montpelier Stop at Morse Farm Maple Sugarworks for a sugar house visit and tasting of "sugar on snow," maple sugar served on ice with a pickle North Conway Discover this quintessential New England town full of historic buildings, quaint antique shops, bookstores and bakeries Portsmouth See the city sitting near the mouth of the Piscataqua River, a short, wide river that divides New Hampshire and Maine

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.